chelkyl/MeTube/README.md

    ```
    flask run
    ```
-6. Open your browser to the link on the line 'Running on ...' to determine if it is up
+6. Open your browser to the link on the line 'Running on ...' to determine if it is accessible
    - e.g. localhost:5000
 ### Client
 1. Install node, using a package manager is recommended.
 See https://nodejs.org/en/download/package-manager/